R-my-T/FARCO/README.md

 8. The python program will execute and provide you with the url for the local host which you would have to copy and paste in a web browser to see Farco up and running!<br/>
 ![output](https://user-images.githubusercontent.com/88109466/170859486-1d7461d3-32a7-4b7a-b15f-d0bffc71d45c.png)<br/>

 _Note: Kindly use **only anaconda prompt to activate this virtual environtment** to avoid any unexpected errors.
-If there are any errors such as a package missing etc., use pip install package-name to fix it.
-If you wish to use a different virtual environment kindly make sure all the above mentioned requirements are installed in it._
+If there are any errors such as a package missing etc., use conda install package-name to fix it._

 ## Tech stack used
 <p align="left">
 <img height="32" width="32" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png">&nbsp;&nbsp;